-agricultural systems, the transformations of nutrients from feed to manure, inevitable losses result.
+agricultural In systems, the in transformations of nutrients from feed to manure, inevitable losses result.
 These systems convert plant protein to animal protein with an efficiency of 5-45%, and the remaining 55-95% nitrogen is in urine and dung and subject to loss (Oenema, 2006).
-For the animal component of the systems, input-output quantifications include the relationship between milk production and requirements, and for the plant component the relationship between production and nutrient (fertilizer) and water requirements (Hilhorst et al., 2001).
+For the animal component of the systems, input-output quantifications include the relationship between milk production and feed requirements, and for the plant component the relationship between production and nutrient (fertilizer) and water requirements (Hilhorst et al., 2001).